Kohze/Metavibe/README.md

 ![Use Cases](https://firebasestorage.googleapis.com/v0/b/spatialmap-1b08e.appspot.com/o/MetaVibe%2Fuse_cases.jpg?alt=media&token=a5d8c9ba-e4e4-41f4-bad0-dcdeecf4b021)

-- editable content - like wikipedia
+- Place editable content to specified places to enrich user experience and knowledge
-- content to have the handle, identifier, qualifications of the person who added it (adds credibility/weight to the content)
+- Follow local creators and see the places they placed content.
+The content will have the handle, identifier, qualifications of the person who added it (adds credibility/weight to the content)
-- user could select a tour of a city based entirely on content uploaded by PhD level content loaders eg Kings college professor uploads a history of kings college chapel, including personal anecdotes about his experience of the chapel
+- User can select a city tour based entirely on content uploaded by content loaders eg Kings college professor uploads a history of kings college chapel, including personal anecdotes about his experience of the chapel
-- phone of user buzzes each time they are standing beside a site that has such content <- don’t think it should buzz all the time unless set
+- phone of user buzzes when reaching a site with previously specified content
-- boosting tourist numbers at tourist locations
+- boosting tourist numbers and experience at tourist locations
+- Adoption and onboarding: Users can receive bitcoin for solving quests and challenges.
+Businesses owners can share rewards for coming to their location.
+Thereby boosting costumer & tourist numbers and experience.
-- helping preserve historic sites/natural spaces/local wildlife
+- Beacon wallet that is static to defined places to preserve historic sites/natural spaces/local wildlife
-- visitors deposit small fee after enjoying interacting with that space
+- Local donations: visitors deposit small fee after enjoying interacting with that space
-- making micro-transfers to charities (eg homeless people on the street?)
-- uses facial recognition software to identify the individual and transfer bitcoin-based currency to geographically proximate homeless shelter
+- Smart contract based unlocking: facial recognition software to identify the individual and transfer bitcoin-based currency
-- homeless man can then cash-in the bitcoin received throughout the day for food/shelter benefits - removes the risk of addicts spending money on drugs/alcohol negatives - citizens waving smartphones in faces of homeless - bad optics; incentivise more beggars/homeless people on streets?
-- leaving messages/media at specified locations
-eg song recommendation for that particular geographic location
+- Message dropping: leaving messages/media at specified locations eg song recommendation for that particular geographic location
-- film location - linked to that site
-- book recommendation that would suit that site
+- Filter ‘Vibes’ by type to see only content of interest
-- poem written about that site
-- photos previously taken at that site
+- Access side specific media content: poem written about that site, book recommendations about the site, photos taken at the site (and get rewarded by tipping mechanism)
-- visiting former home/gravesite of famous person - access biography, interactive content on their life
+- Add content to monuments: visiting former home/gravesite of famous person - access biography, interactive content on their life
-- comment thread attached to a geographic location
+- Messages and comment thread attached to a geographic location (location specific reddit threads)
 - including jokes from previous visitors
 - can add to the banter/chat around the statue/site/location
 - can vote for best jokes/puns on each location
-- can make small payments to best joke/pun
+- Content creator tipping: can make small payments to best joke/pun
 - good for people travelling alone to tap into the kind of experience group travellers have - ie the interpretation/cultural interaction/experiencing of the sights/locations
 - getting location based ticket for event in proximity (eg a museum, niche concert)
 - Rewarded in micropayments for: Reading warning signs for X seconds
-- Exchange for some rewards
-- gym access --> while a tourist?
-- buying virtual tours all around the city (audiobook / description)
+- Accessing premium virtual tours all around the city (audiobooks and description)
-- local users upload recommended jogging routes in the area
+- Create activity challenges: local users upload recommended jogging routes in the area.
+Get rewarded for completing challenges
-- useful for visitors who don’t know the lie of the land (eg quiet backstreets, good parks)
+- Trip Advisor: useful for visitors who don’t know the lie of the land (eg quiet backstreets, good parks)
-- getting tips for interesting insights left behind
+- Value and reward ecosystem: getting tipped for interesting insights left behind
-- receiving bitcoins after certain “achievements” (running, exploring)
-- drop bitcoins to everyone at the current location
+- Location based transfers: drop bitcoins to everyone at the current location or conference
 - “green” list of valuable locations connected with information child/family friendly content

 ![AR](https://firebasestorage.googleapis.com/v0/b/spatialmap-1b08e.appspot.com/o/MetaVibe%2Far.jpg?alt=media&token=79f614b2-7579-4037-a6c1-8957347e7173)